Food

 Turkey, India, the Caribbean, South America and the

-Southern U.S. It is not a very common vegetable in most
+Southern US It is not a very common vegetable in most

-European countries, except for Greece and parts of Turkey.
+European countries, except for Greece and parts of

 Due

-to increased interest in American regional foods, these
+to increased interest in American regional foods,

 Facts:

-Okra is a tropical plant which grows best in warm climates.
+is a tropical plant which grows best in warm climates.

 It is available year-round, with a peak season during